 - 2 tablespoons ground instant tapioca (this can be purchased or ground up in your coffee grinder)

 - 1 egg, lightly beaten

-To make the crust, whisk to combine flour, sugar, and sea salt in a large bowl.
-Grate in butter, using fingertips to blend into the flour until things are well blended and crumbly.
+To make crust, whisk to combine flour, sugar, and sea salt in a large bowl.
+With a box grater, grate in butter, using fingertips to blend into the flour until things are well blended and crumbly.
 Drizzle in water, turning dough with a silicone spatula, using just enough water for dough to hold together.